We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 I am still a girlie girl even though we live in a shoebox on wheels.
 But having tons of clothes isn’t conducive to full-time RV living.
 So, Jewelry it is!
 And because jewelry is small, I buy whatever I want.
 But I didn’t want to store all of my pretties in a jewelry box where they are forgotten.
 I can match my clothes with my jewelry with one glance.

-So, this RV modification was my project.
+So, this fifth wheel modification was my own DIY project.
 Our bedroom came with pre-installed ugly wall art.
 But since it was already there, I figured out a way to recycle it.

 I unscrewed it from the wall and took the frame apart.
 I spray painted the frame with a metallic dark copper paint; allowing it to dry thoroughly.